murat-uluu-umar/Cucumbro/Readme.md

 # Warptimer

-This extension will improve your efficiency.
-It based on time management technique - \"flowtime\".
-It counts your working time.
-And after you'll get rest time third of working time.
+This extension based on time management technique - \"flowtime\", it'll improve your efficiency and do some statistic calculations for you.

 # Usage

-It's not marvellous util, that you cannot understand.
-Everythin as simple as possible.
-But however I'll explain it.
+This extension as simple as possible.
+But, I'll explain it.

 ## Warptimer UI
 ![](https://github.com/murat-uluu-umar/Warptimer/blob/%23feature-readme/Additions/Warp%20timer%20-%20start%20state.PNG?raw=true)